-Form of Underwriting Agreement by and between Twin Vee Powercats Co. and ThinkEquity, a division of Fordham Financial Management, Inc., as representative of the underwriters, dated [], 2021 3.1

-Articles of Incorporation filed with the Secretary of State of the State of Florida, dated December 1, 2009

-3.2 Articles of Amendment to the Articles of Incorporation, filed with the Secretary of State of the State of Florida on January 22, 2016 3.3 Articles of Amendment to the Articles of Incorporation, filed with the Secretary of State of the State of Florida on April 12, 2016 3.4 Article of Conversion filed with the Secretary of State of the State of Florida, dated April 7, 2021 3.5 Certificate of Conversion filed with the Secretary of State of the State of Delaware on April 7, 2021 3.6 Certificate of Incorporation filed with the Secretary of State of the State of Delaware on April 7, 2021 3.7 Bylaws 5.1 Opinion of Gracin & Marlow, LLP 10.1# Twin Vee PowerCats Co.
-2021 Stock Incentive Plan and form of Incentive Plan Option Agreement, Non-Qualified Stock Option Agreement, and Restricted Stock Unit Agreement.
-10.2 Inventory Blanket Repurchase Agreement by and between Twin Vee Catamarans, Inc and Bank of the West, dated January 12, 2017 10.3 Lease Agreement, by and among Visconti Holdings, LLC, Twin Vee Catamarans, Inc. and Twin Vee Powercats, Inc., dated January 1, 2021 10.4 SBA Loan Authorization and Agreement, dated April 21, 2020, with Twin Vee Powercats, Inc. 21.1 List of Subsidiaries of the Registrant 23.1 Consent of Grassi & Co., CPAs, P.C., Independent Registered Public Accounting Firm 23.2 Consent of Gracin & Marlow, LLP (contained in Exhibit 5.1) 24.1 Power of Attorney (included on the signature page of this initial Registration Statement) 23.2 Consent of Gracin & Marlow, LLP (contained in Exhibit 5.1)
+E 1016 Exhibit No. Description of Exhibit 1.1+ Form of Underwriting Agreement by and between Twin Vee Powercats Co. and ThinkEquity, a division of Fordham Financial Management, Inc., as representative of the underwriters 3.1 Articles of Incorporation filed with the Secretary of State of the State of Florida, dated December 1, 2009 3.2 Articles of Amendment to the Articles of Incorporation, filed with the Secretary of State of the State of Florida on January 22, 2016 3.3 Articles of Amendment to the Articles of Incorporation, filed with the Secretary of State of the State of Florida on April 12, 2016 3.4 Article of Conversion filed with the Secretary of State of the State of Florida, dated April 7, 2021 3.5 Certificate of Conversion filed with the Secretary of State of the State of Delaware on April 7, 2021 3.6 Certificate of Incorporation filed with the Secretary of State of the State of Delaware on April 7, 2021 3.7 Bylaws 4.1+ Form of Representative's Warrant Agreement 5.1+ Opinion of Gracin & Marlow, LLP 10.1# Twin Vee PowerCats Co.
+2021 Stock Incentive Plan and form of Incentive Plan Option Agreement, Non-Qualified Stock Option Agreement, and Restricted Stock Unit Agreement

+Repurchase Agreement, by and among Twin Vee Powercats, Inc., Twin Vee Catamarans, Inc. and Northpoint Commercial Finance LLC, dated May 18, 2016

+10.3 Inventory Blanket Repurchase Agreement by and between Twin Vee Catamarans, Inc. and Bank of the West, dated January 12, 2017 10.4□ Inventory Financing Agreement, between GE Commercial Distribution Finance Corporation and Twin Vee Catamarans, Inc., dated January 28, 2010 10.5 Lease Agreement, by and among Visconti Holdings, LLC, Twin Vee Catamarans, Inc. and Twin Vee Powercats, Inc., dated January 1, 2021 10.6 SBA Loan Authorization and Agreement, dated April 21, 2020, with Twin Vee Powercats, Inc. 21.1 List of Subsidiaries of the Registrant 23.1 Consent of Grassi & Co., CPAs, P.C., Independent Registered Public Accounting Firm 23.2+ Consent of Gracin & Marlow, LLP (contained in Exhibit 5.1) 24.1 Power of Attorney (included on the signature page of this initial Registration Statement)

-Filed herewith
+- \ Filed herewith

+- \\ Previously filed

-To be filed by amendment
+- + To be filed by amendment

-Indicates a contract, compensatory plan or arrangement to which a director or executive officer is a party or in which one or more directors or executive officers are eligible to participate.
+- # Indicates a contract, compensatory plan or arrangement to which a director or executive officer is a party or in which one or more directors or executive officers are eligible to participate.